mederkaoui/zero_day/README.md

-#This file is belong to the project zero_day in the path learning with ALX
+#This file is belong to the 0x00-vagrant directory inside the zero_day repository